Moorooduc Quarry site maintenance.

 Conservation group monitoring Pterostylis despectans.

-Seed propagation group members using the Australian Orchid Foundation
+Seed propagation group members using the Australian Orchid Foundation lamina flow cabinet.

 Epiphyte Study GroupThe Epiphyte Study Group meets once a month.
 Activities usually involve visiting members and other epiphyte orchid growers to see the conditions they grow their orchids under. |

-Terrestrial Study GroupThe Terrestrial Study Group organises a field trip to search for orchids in the field at least once a month.
-Trips can range from anywhere in Victoria to the occasional interstate adventure. |
+![]() Terrestrial Study GroupThe Terrestrial Study Group endeavours to organise a field trip to search for orchids in the field at least once a month.
+Activities can range from a half day to a week or more, anywhere in Victoria as well the as occasional interstate adventure. |

 Conservation GroupThe Conservation Group endeavours to undertake a conservation activity in the field at least once a month.
 Typical conservation activities involve searching for rare and endangered orchids, site maintenance and monitoring of endangered orchid populations. |

-Terrestrial Cultivation & Seed Propagation GroupThe Terrestrial Seed Propagation Group is a hands on practical group formed to help improve our knowledge of how to grow orchids from seed.
-The group meets once a month and members get learn the techniques of plating orchid seed. |
+![]() Terrestrial Cultivation & Seed Propagation GroupThe Terrestrial Seed Propagation Group is a hands on practical group formed to help improve our knowledge of how to grow orchids from seed.
+The group meets once a month and members get learn the techniques of plating orchid seed.
+The Terrestrial Cultivation & Seed Propagation Group has currently been suspended until a new leader can been found. |